zopefoundation/zc.relationship/src/zc/relationship/README.txt

     ...     return obj
     ...

-Note that this is completely silly if we actually cared about ZODB-based
-persistence: to even make it half-acceptable we should make the counter a PersistentList and the dicts IOBTrees.
+Note that these implementations are completely silly if we actually cared about ZODB-based persistence: to even make it half-acceptable we should make the counter, lookup, and and relTypes persistently stored somewhere using a reasonable persistent data structure.
 This is just a demonstration example.

 Now we can make an index.

-We are going to use the simple transitive query factory defined in the index module for our default transitive behavior: when you want to do transitive searches, transpose 'subjects' with 'objects' and keep everything else; and if both subjects and objects are provided, don't do any transitive search (by default).
+As in our initial example, we are going to use the simple transitive query factory defined in the index module for our default transitive behavior: when you want to do transitive searches, transpose 'subjects' with 'objects' and keep everything else; and if both subjects and objects are provided, don't do any transitive search.

-    >>> from BTrees import OIBTree # coould also be OOBTree
+    >>> from BTrees import OIBTree # could also be OOBTree
     >>> ix = index.Index(
     ...     ({'element': IRelationship['subjects'], 'multiple': True,
     ...       'dump': dump, 'load': load},